Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Preliminaries

-For each individual indexed by $i \in \mathbb{N}$, let $X_i \in \mathcal{X} \subseteq \mathbb{R}^d$ denote a vector of $d$ covariates, $T_i$ the event time of interest, and $C_i$ the censoring time, after which the individual is no longer observed.
-Thus, each subject is represented by the triplet $(X_i, T_i, C_i)$.
-We assume the individuals are independent and identically distributed (i.i.d.) samples from an underlying population, whose distribution is unknown.
-In the following, we will sometimes omit the index $i$, writing $(X, T, C)$ to denote a generic random sample from this population.
-A common assumption is that $T$ and $C$ are independent conditional on $X$; i.e., $T \indep C \mid X$.
+For each individual indexed by \( i \in \mathbb{N} \), let \( X_i \in \mathcal{X} \subseteq \mathbb{R}^d \) denote a vector of \( d \) covariates (possibly high-dimensional), \( T_i > 0 \) the event time of interest, and \( C_i > 0\) the censoring time, after which the individual is no longer observed.
+Each subject is thus represented by the triplet \( (X_i, T_i, C_i) \).
+We assume that individuals are independent and identically distributed (i.i.d.) samples from an unknown underlying population.
+When the index is unimportant, we write \( (X, T, C) \) to denote a generic random draw from this population.

-Event and censoring times are not always jointly observable.
-Instead, for each individual we observe the covariates $X_i$ together with the right-censored time-to-event data
+Because event and censoring times are not always jointly observable, we consider a right-censored data set.
+Specifically, for each individual in the available data we observe only the covariates \( X_i \) together with

-where $E_i$ indicates whether the event occurred before censoring, and $\tilde{T}_i$ denotes the observed (possibly censored) time.
+where \( E_i \in \{0,1\} \) indicates whether the event occurred before censoring and \( \tilde{T}_i \) denotes the observed (possibly censored) time.
+We adopt the standard assumption of independent censoring given covariates, namely that \( T \indep C \mid X \), which is necessary to enable consistent inference from right-censored data.

-Let $S(t \mid x) := \mathbb{P}(T > t \mid X = x)$ denote the conditional survival function, and $G(t \mid x) := \mathbb{P}(C \ge t \mid X = x)$ the corresponding function for the censoring time.
-Both $S$ and $G$ are unknown population quantities.
-We assume access to estimates $\widehat{S}$ and $\widehat{G}$ obtained from given survival and censoring models, respectively, which we treat as ``black boxes''.
-These may correspond to parametric, semi-parametric, or obscure machine-learning models.
-In practice, the censoring model is typically trained analogously to the survival model, but with the event indicators flipped.
-The function $\widehat{S}$ is used to compute covariate-based scores $\hat{s}(x) \in [0,1]$ that rank patients by their estimated likelihood of surviving beyond a fixed time horizon $t_0 > 0$, with higher scores corresponding to higher predicted survival.
-The most direct choice is $\hat{s}(x) = \widehat{S}(t_0 \mid x)$.
-The function $\widehat{G}$ will later be used for IPCW inference.